ganmor/react-core-list/README.md

 ```
 {
   DEFAULT_ITEM_HEIGHT : 'value'
-  // Default value is 50, this is used the to compute an average size for the list
+  // Default value is 50, this is used the compute an average size for the list
 }
 ```